bagong/opentype-cookbook/docs/rules.md

 ### Exceptions

-What if we have a short context that you want to match, but a longer context that contains the short context?
+What if we have a short context that you want to match, but not in a longer context that contains the short context?
 For example, say we want to change the r in `words` but not in `words!`.
 To do that we can specify an *exception* to the contextual rule.
 For example:

 ```opentype_feature_file
 ignore sub w o r' d s exclam;